top of page

 Because you already interface with roofing customers, you have a built-in advantage when convincing homeowners to go solar.
 But it’s important you walk into these on-site inspections with updated marketing materials outlining how solar panels work and what benefits they provide once installed – from utility bills savings to carbon offsets to property value increases.

-These solar marketing materials should also convey why your company specifically is the right one for the job.
-This is a good time to highlight credentials like roofing expertise, NABCEP training, and your comprehensive warranty coverage.
+Crucially, these materials must convey why your integrated solar roofing company is the right choice.
+This is the perfect opportunity to highlight key credentials like your roofing expertise, specialized solar training, and your comprehensive warranty coverage.

 Becoming a Solar and Roofing Company